starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

     local a = 3

-Any function that uses local variable, must have the ``alloc_locals`` instruction at the beginning of the function.
+Any function that uses a local variable, must have the ``alloc_locals`` instruction at the beginning of the function.
 This instruction is responsible for allocating the memory cells used by the local variables.